hsp-iit/GRASPA-benchmark/README.md

  **TODO**

  ### Locally
- Once the data required by the benchmark are available, all the scores can be computed by:
+ Once the data required by the benchmark are available (see [here](https://github.com/robotology/GRASPA-benchmark#how-to-collect-the-data) instructions on how to collect them), all the scores can be computed by:
  1. Properly pointing to the folders including the data in the [`src/script_launcher.sh`](https://github.com/robotology/GRASPA-benchmark/blob/master/src/script_launcher.sh).
 More information on how to fill correctly the script is available [here](https://github.com/robotology/GRASPA-benchmark/blob/master/src/README.md#graspa-score-computation).
  2. Launching the script:
      ```
      cd /path/to/GRASPA-benchmark
      $ ./src/script_launcher.sh
      ```
+    An example of the benchmark output is available [here](https://github.com/robotology/GRASPA-benchmark/blob/master/src/README.md#output-example).

  ## Resources&Tools
-GRASPA 1.0 comes with several resources and tools:
+**GRASPA 1.0** comes with several resources and tools:
 -  [`data/`](https://github.com/robotology/GRASPA-benchmark/tree/master/data) collects the:
    - [`YCB objects models`](https://github.com/robotology/GRASPA-benchmark/tree/master/data/objects) used in the grasping layouts;
    - the [`3D renders of the grasping layouts`](https://github.com/robotology/GRASPA-benchmark/tree/master/data/scenes/grasping/3D_scenes);